Jack Nicholson Head of the Martindale

 The object of the race is that the sculler attempts to improve on his starting position each year until the sculler is at the head of the race or the first starter of a particular event.
 2 lap entries will start in the overall finishing order of the previous year, with other entries to be seeded by the Regatta Committee.

-The race will be held in 2 sections, with the Veteran Men & Women & High School Women (one lap only) starting at 10:10 a.m. and the other events starting at 11:00.
-Scullers may enter only one of the four even.
+The race will be held in 2 sections, with the Veteran Men & Women & Junior Women (one lap only) starting at 10:10 a.m. and the other events starting at 11:00.
+Scullers may enter only one of the four events and must show which event he is entering on the entry form.
 Awards will be made to the top three finishers of each event, with a separate award for the fastest sculler overall.
 3 entries must be received to run an event.

 EVENTS 1.
 Open - Men & Women